The School of Oriental and African Studies

 The details of support available can change, so before you apply it's best to speak to the named contact to check exactly what they offer.

-If you have any questions about applying to or studying at SOAS as someone with experience of care, please contact Sarah Tucker in the widening participation team.
-She will be able to answer your queries and also provide information, advice and guidance about university in general.
+If you have any questions about applying to or studying at SOAS as someone with experience of care, please contact Julien Boast in the widening participation team.
+He will be able to answer your queries and also provide information, advice and guidance about university in general.

 Our financial support is prioritised for those with experience of care, and at SOAS we offer a wide range of ongoing pastoral support through our student advice and wellbeing team and the students’ union, to enable all students to make the most of their time at university.

-Please do contact Sarah if you have any questions – we look forward to hearing from you.
+Please do contact Julien if you have any questions – we look forward to hearing from you.

 Support we offer?